What is Match Day?

 MATCH DAY

 Match Week ends on the third Friday of March with Match Day.
-It is one of the most memorable and consequential days in the life of a medical student.
+It is one of the most memorable and consequential days in the life of a medical student when they find out where they have placed at noon ET.
 This milestone is commemorated at almost every U.S. accredited medical school—including American University of the Caribbean School of Medicine (AUC).

 A SUCCESSFUL MATCH DAY STARTS AT AUC

 Each year, hundreds of AUC graduates receive the news that they have matched at leading hospitals across the United States and Canada.
-In 2020-2021, the AUC level of first-time residency attainment rate was 91%.
-In 2020, 340 AUC graduates attained residencies in 37 U.S. states and Canada.
+AUC achieved a 97% first-time residency attainment rate for 2022-2023 graduates*.
+In 2023, AUC students and graduates attained residencies in 24 specialties throughout 39 U.S. states and territories.

 Related resources: